IbrahimaAmadouDiallo/IbrahimaAmadouDiallo/README.md

 ---

 ## 📫 Contact
-If you would like to collaborate, need research assistance, or want to use my consulting services, feel free to contact me.
+If you would like to collaborate, need research assistance, or want to use my consulting services, please feel free to contact me.